NEW: Now monitoring 9 AI platforms including ChatGPT, Claude, Gemini, and Perplexity

 0-20: Critical Visibility Gap

 Your brand is essentially invisible to AI.
-Users asking about your category won’t find you.
+Users asking about your category will not find you.
 This requires urgent attention.

 Priority actions: